A COMPLIMENTARY CARER PASS

 To obtain a complimentary carer pass, a Merlin Annual Pass will need to be purchased in the usual way; online, over the phone or at a local attraction.
-The complimentary carer Pass will then be issued on your first visit to our attractions.
+The complimentary carer pass will then be issued on your first visit to your selected home attraction.

 You'll need to provide proof of disability when getting your Passes issued, this can be any of the following: